Volleyball

 The outside hitter in volleyball

-The outside hitter (OH), aka Pin hitter, is typically the most athletic player on the court.
+The outside hitter (OH), also known as a pin hitter, is typically the most athletic player on the court.
 They are responsible for attacking the ball from the front row and playing defense from the back row.

 The outside hitter is responsible for attacking and blocking on the left side of the court, as well as passing, defending, and serving.
 An outside hitter needs to master offensive and defensive skills.

-To perform well as an outside hitter requires a physically coordinated athlete able to score points and dominate the first touch to perform a perfect pass toward the setter.
+To perform well as an outside hitter requires a physically coordinated athlete who can score points and dominate the first touch to execute a perfect pass to the setter.
 Also, the outside hitter plays in positions 4 and 6 (see Figure 1).

 A good outside hitter has a combination of power, accuracy, and versatility.